ARTTIC warns against hesitant exhaustion of the research allowance

 We offer you the unique opportunity to become part of a dynamic team in the attractive field of innovation and research.
 We are looking for specialists with a passion for innovation, scientific writing and project management.
 This position is for experienced...

-We offer you the unique opportunity to become part of a dynamic team in the attractive field of innovation and research.
-We are looking for Innovation Consultants with a passion for innovation, scientific writing and project management.
-This position is for recent...
+We offer you the unique opportunity to become part of a successful & young team in the attractive growth market for tax-incentivised research funding (R&D tax credits).
+We are looking for Junior Funding Consultants with a passion for innovation, scientific...